 This class is a hands-on externship in which the student spends 190 hours in a medical office environment utilizing the skills learned in the classroom and lab setting.
 This course fine tunes the skills learned and reinforces the role and functions of the Medical Assistant.
 The externship will be an unpaid, supervised experience at a health care or doctor's office setting.

 Contact Hours: 190 (total)

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis program content to this point.
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

+Pre-Requisite: Successful completion of program content to this point.